What exercise burns the most belly fat?

-In low intensity – you have an opportunity to relax, gathering strength for a new cycle.
+In low intensity, you can relax, gathering strength for a new cycle.

 This type of workout burns fatter than regular cardio.
-In 20-25 minutes of HIIT, you lose more fat than in an hour-long cardio workout.
+You lose more fat in 20-25 minutes of HIIT than in an hour-long cardio workout.

 During strength training, like weight lifting, energy consumption is anaerobic (without oxygen).

-The body does not “pull out” fat cells from the reserves, their oxidation does not occur.
+The body does not “pull out” fat cells from the reserves; their oxidation does not occur.
 But here we have an afterburn effect – our body continues to burn calories even after exercise.
-Weight loss does not occur during training, but after it, during muscle recovery.
+Weight loss does not happen during training, but after it, during muscle recovery.

 Thanks to the formation of lactic acid, muscle fibers are strengthened and increased.
 This speeds up metabolism.
-Strength training can help you get rid of fat without losing significant muscle mass.
+Strength training can help you eliminate fat without losing significant muscle mass.

 Just like burpees, mountain climbers are great total body exercises.
-While doing these you are going to utilize your core, shoulder, triceps and leg muscles.
+While doing these, you will utilize your core, shoulder, triceps, and leg muscles.

 It is suitable for everyone, from children to bodybuilders.
 By skipping rope for an hour, you can burn under 1000 calories.

-It is also a full-body type of exercise: you are using abdominal muscles to stabilize your body, upper limbs to turn the rope and lower limbs to jump.
+It is also a full-body exercise: you use abdominal muscles to stabilize your body, upper limbs to turn the rope, and lower limbs to jump.